Research

 Work in Progress

 Crescioli, T., Martelli, A., & Vlandas, Tim.
-“Job & Political Polarization”.
+“The Political Economy of Jobless Recovery”.

 Feel free to contact me for working papers not available online.